 Yes!
 Using a hitch extender is safe, provided you use it properly.
 There are several benefits of using a hitch extender, such as it curtails the risk of the trailer bumping into the tow vehicle on tight turns.

-I also use a hitch extender to tow a bike rack, as it helps me with the tailgate access without removing the rack.
+I also use a trailer hitch extension to tow a bike rack, as it helps me with the tailgate access without removing the rack.
 In this post, you’ll find everything you need to know about using a hitch extender.

 Does a Hitch Adapter Reduce Tongue Weight?

 Yes!
-Using a hitch extender can reduce the tongue weight to up to 50% in some cases.
+Using a trailer hitch extension can reduce the tongue weight to up to 50% in some cases.
 When you use a hitch adapter, it increases the existing hitch’s length, which then increases the leverage on the hitch receiver.
 (Answer to the subtitle goes first).

 There is much more movement around the receiver with an extender around it, which is the reason for the reduced capacity.